jufab/opentelemetry-angular-interceptor/README.md

 ### Content

-This library offers two possibilities to use it in Angular App :
+This library offers two possibilities to use it in an Angular App:
-- **Interceptor** : catch every external call with the HttpClient from angular
+- **Interceptor**: catch every external call with the HttpClient from angular
-- **Instrumentation** : use instrumentation from opentelemetry-js with web plugins _(You need to install and configure it)_ like :
+- **Instrumentation**: use instrumentation from opentelemetry-js with web plugins _(You need to install and configure it)_ like :
   - [@opentelemetry/instrumentation-document-load](hhttps://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/plugins/web/opentelemetry-instrumentation-document-load)
   - [@opentelemetry/instrumentation-fetch](https://github.com/open-telemetry/opentelemetry-js/tree/main/experimental/packages/opentelemetry-instrumentation-fetch)
   - [@opentelemetry/instrumentation-xml-http-request](https://github.com/open-telemetry/opentelemetry-js/tree/main/experimental/packages/opentelemetry-instrumentation-xml-http-request)